Perfect Boards Every Time (With Free PCB Templates)

 Using the managed project template feature, it's incredibly easy.
 Altium Concord Pro comes with a series of industry-standard ANSI and ISO templates.
 Still, you can add your own by dragging and dropping from Windows Explorer or creating a new item (right-click, new item) and then uploading the template (right-click, upload).

 Just remember to save your Draftsman document as a sheet template or document template, not as a standard draftsman document.

 Once you have done so, your Draftsman Templates will be available Organization-wide when creating a new document.

 Altium's documentation has a wonderful introductory tutorial to the IPC standard, something that normally you'd have to pay big bucks to get access to, masqueraded as a Draftsman tutorial.
 You can find it here.

-Ironing shirts can be boring and tedious until you get a proper high-pressure steam generator.
+Ironing shirts can be tedious until you get a proper high-pressure steam generator.

-Concord Pro on Altium 365 allows you to manage and share Draftsman Templates with your whole organisation, making sure all engineers are on the same page - pun intended.
+Concord Pro allows you to manage and share Draftsman Templates with your whole organization, making sure all engineers are on the same page - pun intended.
 Improvements in the documentation can be easily applied to all managed projects, ensuring you build upon your experience over the years.

 Would you like to find out more about how Altium can help you with your next PCB design?
 Talk to an expert at Altium.